jeprinz/jeprinz.github.io/about.md

 <img src="images/pp.jpg" class="pp">

-Hello!
 I am a PhD student in Computer Science at the University of Maryland, advised by [Leonidas Lampropoulos](https://lemonidas.github.io/).
 I am a member of the <a href="https://plum-umd.github.io/">PLUM lab</a>.